Mycology-Microbiology-Center/nex2tbl/README.md

                  ↑
 ```

-- `TRANSL_TABLE` - defines the genetic code table used, by default is 1 - universal genetic code table.
+- `TRANSL_TABLE` - defines the [genetic code table](https://www.insdc.org/submitting-standards/genetic-code-tables/) used, by default is 1 - universal genetic code table.
 - `FULL_GENE` - can be `FALSE` or `TRUE` depending on whether the sequence covers the whole coding region of a protein.
-Usually it is not the case, and then locations of the first and last regions (assumed to be incomplete) will be indicated with `<` and `>` before the number.
+Usually it is not the case, and then locations of the first and last regions (assumed to be incomplete) will be indicated with `<` and `>` before the numbers.
 If `TRUE`, GenBank expects `CODON_START` to be 1.

-### Example of output for a single sequence
+### Output example for a single sequence
 ```
 >Features seq4
 <1	>2119	gene